 The Ukraine government has for some time been eyeing off the Curtin Royal Australian Air Force base in Western Australia as the site for the country’s spaceport.
-Significant infrastructure, facilities and institutions have been developed in recent years, including the Pawsey Supercomputing Centre, the SKA, the Murchison Widefield Array and the International Centre for Radio Astronomy Research.
+Significant infrastructure, facilities and institutions have been developed in recent years, including the Pawsey Supercomputing Centre, the Murchison Radio-astronomy Observatory, the Murchison Widefield Array and the Australian SKA Pathfinder, and the International Centre for Radio Astronomy Research.
 The Space Industry Capability In Western Australia review by ACIL Allen shows 74 international and Australian space-related companies have a presence in WA.

 Space-based data is revolutionising WA’s key sectors mining, oil and gas, defence and agriculture with its many applications, including vegetation and remediation mapping, yield monitoring, autonomous vehicle and drone positioning and guidance, defence satellite communications, satellite imagery and communications for rig positioning.